ZoheirHADID/EnergySystemModels-en/docs/source/010-achat-energie/contrat_electricite.rst

    * - CU
      - Contrat Unique (tarification standard BT > 36 kVA)
    * - LU
-     - Longue Usage (tarification spécifique pour usages prolongés)
+     - Long Use (specific pricing for extended use)
    * - CU_ac
-     - Contrat Unique avec autoproduction collective et/ou alimentation de secours
+     - Single Contract with collective self-production and/or backup supply
    * - LU_ac
-     - Longue Usage avec autoproduction collective et/ou alimentation de secours
+     - Long Use with collective self-production and/or backup supply

 ***HTA***